Robot Navigation with Entity-Based Collision Avoidance using Deep Reinforcement Learning: Experiments

-Models are trained for 3000 episodes using imitation learning and for 50000 episodes using Parallel Deep V-learning algorithm \ref{algorithm_1}.
-We validate models every 1024 episodes on a Validation dataset of size 500.
-After train step for each method, we select the model that achieved the highest reward metric on the validation dataset.
-We conduct a final comparison using a Test dataset consisting of 1000 episodes.
+Models are trained for 3000 episodes with imitation learning, followed by 50000 episodes using the Parallel Deep V-learning algorithm \ref{algorithm_1}.
+During training, we validate the models every 1024 episodes on a 500-episode validation set.
+For the final comparison, we select the best-performing model for each method based on its validation performance and evaluate it on a 1000-episode test set.